marcusklaas/sortedvec/readme.md

 ## Benchmarks

-The table below displays how long lookups scale on the standard library's `HashMap`, `SortedVec` and `Vec` for string and integer keys.
+The table below displays how lookups scale on the standard library's `HashMap`, `SortedVec` and `Vec` for string and integer keys.

 | key type | size | `HashMap` | `SortedVec` | `Vec` |